SOEN-341-Project/Group-P-soen-341-project-2022/online-shopping-website/backend/How to use the api.md

         | `firstname`  | The user's first name          |
         | `lastname`   | The user's last name           |
         | `sellername` | The seller's display name      |
-  - Returns: Updated User object
+  - Returns: Updated User object named `user` and new token named `token`
 - #### Route: `/all`
   - Method: GET
-  - Requires: None
+  - Requires:
+    - Authorization: Token, must be admin to use route
   - Optional: None
   - Returns: All users